navarroaxel/navarroaxel.github.io/blog/openssh-8-8.md

 ssh -oHostKeyAlgorithms=+ssh-rsa git@bitbucket.org
 ```

-And how can we enable this flag for all the Git commands? an easy solution is coming...
+And how can we enable this flag for all the Git commands?
+An easy solution is coming...
 You can create a SSH configuration file with the following content:

 ```
 Host bitbucket.org